 Are you a researcher who would like to involve the public in your research, but don’t know how to recruit or train them?

 For: People interested in getting involved in research, and researchers interested in involving patients and carers in their research

 What: The workshop will outline the different types of research methods and terminology used in research and how the public can get involved, as well as exploring the issues related to becoming and being a member of the public involved in research.

-The facilitators of the workshop will be Dali Sidebottom and Karen Sheehan, and Rosie Davies from the involvement team will also be part of the team.
+The facilitators of the workshop will be Dali Sidebottom and Karen Sheehan, with Rosie Davies from the involvement team.
 The People in Health West of England public involvement team is providing this workshop which is free.
 We often have a waiting list so please will you let us know if your plans change and you can no longer attend.

 Introduction to the workshop